abdulnine7/Leetcode-Blind-75/README.md

 #### Solution:

-- Explaination is in code comments.
+- Explanation is in code comments.

 ```python
 # Create a class for each character as Node and its followup character its children